lawrencelogoh/lawrencelogoh.github.io/blog/src/building-ssg.md

 _Yuck_.

 I tried using an associative array to do it at first, but I found it difficult to sort the dates with the sort program.
-I'll figure it out eventually
+I'll figure it out eventually.

+_I have since implemented what I call "ghetto sorting".
+It's not pretty but it works_

 If you have any suggestions email me or send a pull request :).